TERREMEMBER/znbase/docs/content/latest/reference/configuration/yugabyted.md

 ### demo

-Use the `yugabyted demo connect` command to start YugabyteDB with the [northwind sample dataset](../../../sample-data/northwind/).
+Use the `ZNbased demo connect` command to start ZNbaseDB with the [northwind sample dataset](../../../sample-data/northwind/).

 #### Syntax

 ```
-Usage: yugabyted demo [-h] {connect,destroy} ...
+Usage: ZNbased demo [-h] {connect,destroy} ...
 ```

 #### Flags